Works Victoria Park-Canning Level Crossing Removal

 • building fit out, including painting, tiling, essential services and finishing works.

-Upgrading rail corridor fencing, communications, signalling and earthing between Beckenham and Kenwick stations, with a shared path detour between Ladywell Street and Wanaping Road, until late-January 2025.
+Upgrading rail corridor fencing and track maintenance between Beckenham and Kenwick stations, with a shared path detour between Ladywell Street and Wanaping Road, until late March 2025.

 Works Alerts